slurmulon/bach/docs/guide.md

 The meter of a track defines its time signature, which specifies two important pieces of information: the number of beats in a measure and the beat unit.

+The following meter tells `bach` that the track has 5 beats in a measure and that an 1/8th note is the beat unit, or the value of an individual beat.

 ```bach
 @Meter = 5|8
 ```

-The above meter tells `bach` that the track has 5 beats in a measure and that an 1/8th note is the beat unit, or the value of an individual beat.

 When a meter is not specified in your track, `bach` assumes you are using common time (`4|4`).